CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/overview.rst

 This package is especially useful when:

-- Euclidean distance alone is not the best description of local structure
+- you work with very high-dimensional data, and simple metrics like Euclidean distance alone is not the best description of local structure
 - a similarity graph is more meaningful than a raw feature-space view
 - you want to compare several ``min_samples`` values efficiently in one run
 - you want HDBSCAN*-style hierarchical clustering behavior on top of a graph-based representation